 1998, ApJ, 495, 44

-Here I have put together two papers, jumping the second slightly out of order.
+It's easiest to discuss these two papers together, slightly out of order.
 Building on the "continuously fluctuating medium" view of the Lyman-alpha forest advocated in Hernquist et al. 1996 and elaborated in Rauch et al. 1997 and Croft et al. 1997(on intergalactic helium), the 1998 paper (listed second) proposed measuring the 1-dimensional power spectrum of transmitted flux in Lyman-alpha forest spectra and using it to infer the power spectrum of the underlying matter distribution.
 Tests on spectra from our SPH simulations showed that this technique worked remarkably well, providing a novel tool to probe matter clustering in the high-redshift universe.
 To my knowledge, this paper is the first journal article with the equation generally known as the "fluctuating Gunn-Peterson approximation" or FGPA, a term that I introduced in an earlier conference proceedings.
 Using this approximate physical picture, we argued that the similarity of shape between the flux and matter power spectra should be robust and, crucially, that measurements of the mean opacity of the forest could effectively determine the "bias factor" of the forest, allowing one to infer the amplitude as well as the shape of the matter power spectrum.

 The 2002 paper applied this technique (with some refinements) to a sample of 30 Keck HIRES spectra (obtained for other purposes) and 23 Keck LRIS spectra (obtained in a one-night observing run specifically for this purpose).
 We obtained what were then much the strongest constraints on matter clustering at redshift z = 2-4 and derived corresponding constraints on cosmological parameters.
 Consistency of our constraints with estimates from independent data provided a novel test of the Lambda-CDM scenario (inflationary cold dark matter with a cosmological constant) that was then emerging as the standard cosmological model.
 These papers, together with Weinberg et al. 1998 (a conference proceedings), Croft et al. 1999, and McDonald et al. 2000 established many of the basic principles of Lyman-alpha forest cosmology that are still being used today.
 Among other things, they showed that moderate resolution spectra, in large numbers, could provide high-precision cosmological constraints, a key insight underlying analyses of the SDSS Lyman-alpha forest ( McDonald et al. 2005) and the BOSS quasar survey of SDSS-III.
 Major recent developments in the field include a beautiful high-precision measurement of the 1-d flux power spectrum in the BOSS Lyman-alpha forest ( Palanque-Delabrouille et al. 2014) and the detections of large-scale three dimensional clustering and baryon acoustic oscillations in the BOSS Lyman-alpha forest as reported by Slosar et al. 2011, Busca et al. 2013, Slosar et al. 2013, and Delubac et al. 2014.